 David Moore is a Professorial Research Fellow at the Australian Research Centre in Sex, Health and Society (ARCSHS).
 He has published extensively in key sociological and health journals on youth, gender, alcohol and other drug use, addiction concepts and drug policy.
 David is the author of The Lads in Action: Social Process in an Urban Youth Subculture (Arena, 1994), and (with Suzanne Fraser and Helen Keane) Habits: Remaking Addiction (Palgrave, 2014).
 He also edited (with Paul Dietze) Drugs and Public Health: Australian Perspectives on Policy and Practice (Oxford University Press, 2008) and (with Suzanne Fraser) The Drug Effect: Health, Crime and Society (Cambridge University Press, 2011).

 David has held positions at The Australian National University (Anthropology) and Deakin University (Public Health).
 Prior to joining ARCSHS in mid-2019, he established and led the Ethnographic Program at the National Drug Research Institute at Curtin University (2003-2019).
-He is a Consulting Editor for Contemporary Drug Problems, having been the journal’s Editor from 2010-2020, and a member of the editorial board for the International Journal of Drug Policy.
+He is a Consulting Editor for Contemporary Drug Problems, having been the journal’s Editor from 2010-2020.

-David’s current research in the Drugs, Gender and Sexuality (DruGS) research program at ARCSHS, funded by the Australian Research Council, focuses on (1) identifying how unexamined concepts, such as gender, influence research and policy on alcohol-related violence in Australia, Canada and Sweden, and (2) exploring injecting practices and harm reduction needs among men who inject performance and image-enhancing drugs.
+David’s current research in the Drugs, Gender and Sexuality (DruGS) research program at ARCSHS, funded by the Australian Research Council, focuses on: (1) how unexamined concepts, such as gender, influence research and policy on alcohol-related violence in Australia, Canada and Sweden; (2) the lived experiences of new direct-acting antiviral treatments for hepatitis C and (3) alcohol and tobacco use among lesbian, bisexual and queer identifying women.

 For a full list of David’s publications, grants and projects, click here.